 The supporting cast includes Una O'Connor, Herbert Mundin, Melville Cooper, Montagu Love, and Kenneth Hunter.
 Notable behind-the-scenes talents included fencing master Fred Cavens and archer Howard Hill.

 THE ADVENTURES OF ROBIN HOOD was directed by Michael Curtiz and William Keighley.
 It was filmed in Technicolor by Tony Gaudio and Sol Polito.
 The script was by Norman Reilly Raine and Seton I. Miller.

 THE ADVENTURES OF ROBIN HOOD has been released on DVD and Blu-ray.
 The DVD can be rented from Netflix or ClassicFlix.
 It can also be streamed via Amazon Instant Video.

 THE ADVENTURES OF ROBIN HOOD is shown regularly on Turner Classic Movies.
-It will air again on March 21st, April 11th, and April 14, 2014.
 The trailer is here at the TCM site.

 Most highly recommended.